ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-overview.md

 * If cross-cloud vMotion is intended, the same affinity restrictions apply across clouds as they do on-premises.
 * The source environment must have a method to connect to cloud environments.
 This includes public internet access or private connections by using IBM Cloud Direct link.
 Connections, other than public internet, to other cloud vendors will not be discussed.
 * The source environment VM’s and networks to be migrated or stretched must be on portgroups within a Virtual Distributed Switch or Cisco Nexus 1000v Virtual Distributed Switch.
-* The IBM Cloud must contain at least one instance of either a VMware Cloud Foundation or vCenter Server deployment.
+* The IBM Cloud must contain at least one instance of VMware vCenter Server.
 * Sufficient resources for the virtual appliances.
 * The networks must permit the appliances to communicate with both local and remote virtual appliances, and other virtual machines.
 * Port Access Requirements (Appendix A) lists ports that must be opened so that Hybrid Cloud Services virtual appliances can install successfully.